apelsin21/muggengine/README.md

 muggengine
 ==========

-Game engine written in C++ using OpenGL v3.0 for rendering, Lua for scripting, OpenAL for audio, Bullet for physics, ENet for networking, Assimp for importing/exporting common model formats, and SDL 2 for window and misc.
+Game engine written in C++ using modern OpenGL for rendering, Lua for scripting, OpenAL for audio, Bullet for physics, ENet for networking, Assimp for importing/exporting common model formats, and SDL 2 for window and misc.

 Supports Linux, Windows.
 Not Mac/OSX since I've never really used one and don't know the differences.